 Who Are We?

 The Queensland Collaborative for Cancer Survivorship (QCCS) leads world-class research to improve patient outcomes from the time of diagnosis, and for the remainder of their life.
-Our collaborative comprises research leaders of international repute from the Metro North Hospital and Health Service, Metro South Hospital and Health Service, Queensland University of Technology, University of Queensland, QIMR Berghofer Medical Research Institute, and Youth Cancer Service – Children’s Health Queensland.
+Our collaborative comprises research leaders of international repute from the Queensland University of Technology, University of Queensland, QIMR Berghofer Medical Research Institute, Mater Misericordiae Ltd., Metro North Hospital and Health Service, Metro South Health, and Children’s Health Queensland.
 As cancer treatment continues to advance, there are now over 1 million cancer survivors living in Australia.
 These survivors suffer short- and long- term late effects (comorbidities and symptoms) from their cancer and its treatment.
 The Collaborative focuses on developing and evaluating health innovations that (1) promote best outcomes for patients; and (2) ensure high-quality, sustainable health services.

 - Queensland University of Technology